App version: 0.1.0

 Can Impact Your Ability to Make Other Investments

 Paying off your student loans early can impact your ability to make other investments.
-Making extra payments on student loan debt can diminish your ability to invest in other areas.
+Putting your money in this area can diminish your ability to invest in others.
 Spending your discretionary income on extra student loan repayments may not be the best personal finance strategy for you.

 How Refinancing Can Help You Pay Off Your Student Loans